 Columns on reports – this will be necessary if any report will contain tasks from multiple projects.

-Project names will be seen in the Project Center and in reporting through the Project Web Application

-Project names will be seen by the team members when actual values are entered and when queries are made to see what tasks are assigned to them in the Project Web Application.

-Queries in the Project Web Application as to what resource is assigned to which projects.

-In the open window and seen by other project managers
+Header and footers for reports

+Multiple uses in Project Server 2010

 Setting Read-Only and Password Attributes

-When a project is saved there might be the necessity to set the project schedule as read-only to guard against other users changing attributes and data in a project schedule.
-Another security layer is the ability to set a password and to always have a backup copy of your schedule created when the schedule is opened.
+When a project is saved, it may be necessary to set the project schedule as read-only to guard against other users changing attributes and data in the project schedule.
+Another security layer is the ability to assign a password and to always have a backup copy of the schedule created when the schedule is opened.

 To set the read only and security passwords for a project schedule:

-Click on File Save as tools (lower left of the form) the follow forms appears:
+Click File Save as Tools (lower left of the Save As form) the following dialogue box appears:

-The first option will always create a backup of the project schedule and no changes will be made to the actual project schedule file.
+Always create backup: If checked a backup of the project schedule will be created each time the project is opened.
+No changes will be made to the original project schedule file.

-The protection password will guard again someone opening the project schedule without the password.
+Protection password: will guard against someone opening and viewing the project schedule without the password.

-Write reservation password will guard against someone opening the project schedule in write mode.
-If the user has the first password, they are allowed to open the schedule in read-only mode.
+Write reservation password: guards against someone opening the project schedule in write mode.
+If the user has the first password only, they are allowed to open the schedule in read-only mode.

-If the last option Read-only recommended is selected, when the file is opened the following message will appear:
+Read-only recommended: when checked and the file is opened the following message will appear:

-At this point the user may select to open the file read-only (Yes) or in read-write mode (No).
-Cancel will result in the file not being opened.
+At this point the user may select to Yes or No to open the file as read-only.
+Cancel results in the file not being opened.

 Saving the Schedule

-Saving the project schedule is no different than saving any other MS Office file.
+Project 2010 provides multiple file formats for a project schedule.
+The steps to save a file are very similar to other MS Office files.

-To save the MS Project schedule:
+To save the Project 2010 schedule:

-Click on File Save as select file location
+Click File Save as select file location

 Enter the file name in the File Name area

 Click Save to complete the save.
-The file will be given a file ending of .mpp by default and be in the MS Project 2010 format.
+The file will be given a Project 2010 default file extension of .mpp

-There is also the option to save the MS Project schedule is an alternative file format.
+There is also an option to save the Project 2010 schedule in an alternative file format.
 Some of the formats are:

 MS Project 2007